gahabeen/cagibi/README.md

 ### What is `cagibi`?
 - **Two main methods** to use it: `make` and `stitch`.
 - **Two more methods** to use it with persisted state or through remote channels: `write` and `read`.
+- **Some utilities** like `protect(target, ...keys)` to forbid changes on keys.
-- And a **Patches** Array-based class to help handling all patches to be stitched in one place.
+- And a **Patches** array-based class to help handling all patches to be stitched back into one object.
 - No store.
 - No complex API.
+- Fully extendable.
+- Intends to work with all native objects.

 ### When would `cagibi` come in handy?
 Merging nested data structure through async channels (API, parallel threads or job queues) without willing to maintain a key-value store with primary keys linking records.